 Vanity metrics are statistics used in marketing and social media that track superficial measures of online activity.
 These metrics might look impressive at first glance, but they don't necessarily translate to real business value or a strong connection with your target audience.

-Engagement farming preys on the very algorithms dead internet theory fears are manipulated, creating a cycle where inauthentic activity becomes normalized and drowns out organic engagement
+Engagement farming preys on the algorithms that dead internet theory believers fear.
+The propose users are being are manipulated, creating a cycle where inauthentic activity becomes normalized and drowns out organic engagement

 Engagement Farming Examples